 Why I miss my daughters when they are home

-I have been surprised to find it’s more than that.
-When my two daughters pop home from college for a few days or a few weeks, it is not as satisfying as I envision it to be.
-In fact, sometimes what I get is the opposite of what I want.
-I actually miss them MORE when they are here than when they are away.
+I was surprised to find it’s more than that.
+When my two daughters pop home from college for a few days or weeks, it is not as satisfying as I envision it.
+Sometimes, what I get is the opposite of what I want.
+I miss them MORE when they are here than when they are away.